Constellation-Labs/documentation-hub/validate/resources/sshconfig.md

 :::note Custom port selection
 This guide uses port **2222** as an example, but the node operator must select their own custom port (between **1025—7999** or **10000—65535**) to configure.

-Ports **8000-9999** may be reserved for Metagraphs and Global Layer 0, therefore that usage range is discouraged.
+Ports **8000-9999** may be reserved for metagraphs and Global Layer 0, therefore that usage range is discouraged.
 :::

 ## Configuration